yu-ming-chen/tp/docs/DeveloperGuide.md

 ## Appendix

 ### Product Scope

-(Contributed by Wen Hao)
+(Contributed by Yu Ming and David)

 **Target User Profile:**

-* students staying on campus
+* university students staying on campus
-* has a need to manage a significant number of budgets and expenditures
+* has a need to manage a multiple budgets and expenditures
 * prefers using desktop over other platforms
 * types fast and prefers typing to mouse interactions
-* is comfortable using CLI applications

 **Value Proposition:**

 * manages expenditures faster than a typical mouse/GUI driven application
 * allows users to keep track of their budgets on a centralised platform

 ### User Stories

-(Contributed by Yu Ming and David)

 Priorities:
 * High (must have) - `* * *`